5th October 2017 Day 1 Hinterbrühl to Heiligenkreuz, Austria. On foot, 5.5 hours.

 We passed the famous Heiligenkreuz Monastery and I asked to be put down there.
 As I entered for a look I wondered if they might allow pilgrims to stay, and once again I was lucky.

 I rested in the sun beside the trickling fountain until 5.30, then attended both 6pm vespers and 7.50pm ‘komplet’ or compline.
 Traditionally the same three psalms are prayed each night: 4, 90 and 133.
 They contain clear references to the night, going to rest, dwelling in the shelter of the Most High, protection of the angels, etc., and so are perfect for the end of the day.

 The Heiligenkreuz monks are renowned for their Gregorian chanting and so I was happy to hear them.
 Dressed in their white robes, half on one side and half on the other of the wooden choir stalls which were exactly the same colour as the beech leaves in the woods, their sound is both haunting and eerie.

 The final service of the day consists of them first lighting candles, then extinguishing the altar lights.
-At the end the bells toll for 5 minutes, rolling through the valley, and the candles are blown out leaving us in near darkness while the Fathers begin their silent period 20hrs until 5hrs the next morning when we reconvened for the first prayers of the day.
+At the end the bells toll for five minutes, rolling through the valley, and the candles are blown out leaving us in near darkness while the Fathers begin their silent period 20.00 hours until 05.00 the next morning when we reconvened for the first prayers of the day.

 I took a brief dusk walk beside the deer to find the full moon and commune with my sisters, but it was not to be seen behind the rain clouds.
-Instead I climbed along the path of the 12 stations of the cross and watched the remnants of the sun turn the sky a bruised orange.
+Instead I climbed along the path of the Twelve Stations of the Cross and watched the remnants of the sun turn the sky a bruised orange.

-Private accommodation in a simple room with 2 beds and sink cost 26 euros including evening meal, lunch and breakfast and copious mugs of tea to rehydrate myself before a very early night.
+Private accommodation in a simple room with two beds and sink cost 26 euros including evening meal, lunch, breakfast and copious mugs of tea to rehydrate myself before a very early night.